ramonaspence/chefs-notebook/CONTRIBUTING.md

 If something is below 100% and it's code that you've contributed, then that code needs to be tested.

-Once the test coverage is at 100% and all tests are passing, you're ready to push your code!
+Once the test coverage is at 100% and all tests are passing, you're ready to push your code to your fork!
+</details></br>
+<b>Step 4</b> - Creating a Pull Request

+There's one last step.
+Once you've pushed your code to your fork of **Chef's Notebook**, you'll see an option on your repo's page that tells you there's been recent pushes to

+1. A yellow message bar should appear on the top of your GitHub fork page (https://github.com/YOUR_USER_NAME/chefs-notebook) after you've committed & pushed changes to a branch on your fork.
+Follow the green _Compare and Pull Request_ button to open a new "Open a pull request" form page.

+2. The _main_ branch of the [Chef's Notebook](https://github.com/ramonaspence/chefs-notebook) should automatically show as being [compared with](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork) your proposed changes, like:
+    > [base repository: ramonaspence/chefs-notebook] [base:main] **<-** [your fork] [your proposed branch]

+3. Write a [descriptive title](https://contribute.freecodecamp.org/#/how-to-open-a-pull-request?id=prepare-a-good-pr-title) in the title field.
+A common pattern you may like to follow is: _**Type**(optional **scope**): With a Thoughtful Title_.
+    > * Example: _feat(client): Send Email on RSVP Confirmation_
+    > * **Type** examples
+    >   * chore: Changes that are not related to code, tests, or docs.
+    >   * docs: Changes to the contributing guidelines, etc.
+    >   * feat: A new feature
+    >   * fix: A bug fix
+    >   * refactor: A code change that neither fixes a bug nor adds a feature
+    >   * test: Changes related to tests
+    > * **(Scope)** examples: api, build, ci, client, db, perf, style, ui

+4. Write a more detailed explaination of the changes in the form's text area.
+    > The text area will automatically include a checklist of items to confirm before submitting the pull request.

+    > At the end of your PR's description, you may append a pattern like `Closes #1337` to tell GitHub to automatically close a specific issue number when the PR is accepted and merged.

+Submit the form and you have successfully created a PR.
+Congratulations!

 Huge thanks to [Chapter](https://github.com/freeCodeCamp/chapter) for providing the basis for this CONTRIBUTING.md.
-I couldn't have done it without their [CONTRIBUTING.md](https://github.com/freeCodeCamp/chapter/blob/main/CONTRIBUTING.md).
+I couldn't have done it without referencing and borrowing their [CONTRIBUTING.md](https://github.com/freeCodeCamp/chapter/blob/main/CONTRIBUTING.md).